Best forex broker in South Africa comparison Exness XM HFM

 What is a Currency Pair ?

 Currency is always measured against another currency and they are referred to as currency pairs.
 Currency pairs are generally segregated into groups.
 These groups are known as Majors, Minors and Exotics.
 Major currency pairs are generally the most popular traded currency pairs.
 Almost all currencies are free floated, meaning that they don’t have a set representation of value to another currency and can rise and fall in value independently.
-Some of currency pairs offered by HotForex available for trading are:
+Some of currency pairs offered by Exness available for trading are:

 What is a Pip ?